Mowibox/chroma/content/en/tutorials/miscellaneous/perform_dual_boot_windows/index.md

 </p>

 {{< callout context="caution" title="Tip" icon="outline/bulb" >}}
-Ubuntu offers the **"Detect"** Keyboard Layout option.
+Ubuntu offers the **"Detect"** Keyboard Layout option to find your configuration interactively.
 Feel free to type in the test field to verify your layout!
 {{< /callout >}}

 * Next, you can connect to the Internet (Ethernet or Wi-Fi), but it's not mandatory for the rest of the installation: